neogeno/shango-lightning-wallet/README.md

 ## Quick Start

 #### 1. Install App
 Install the Shango app from Google Play or iTunes App Store.
-As of now the app is running an invite-only BETA testing, so expect some bugs and some waiting.
-To get an invitation, simply signup at http://www.shangoapp.com/insider to test out the cutting edge releases.
-Invites will be sent in batches.
-For help on joining the beta, see the articles below for your platform:
+As of now I am running an invite-only BETA test.
+To get an invitation, simply signup at http://www.shangoapp.com/insider to test out the cutting edge releases and be ready for some bugs.

+Invites will be sent in batches so you may need to wait a few days for your invite.
+For help installing the beta, see the articles below for your platform:

 * iOS Test Flight : https://developer.apple.com/testflight/testers/ for iOS
 * Google Play Beta : https://support.google.com/googleplay/answer/7003180?hl=en